 Follow these steps to ensure that you’re legally registered to operate a pleasure craft in Manitoba.

-When you own and operate a boat in Manitoba, you’ll need to licence it or register it, depending on the type of boat you call yours.
-Most boats you would be using are considered pleasure crafts in Canada, which means they’re used for leisure.
-You know you’re the owner of a pleasure craft if you’re spending your time waterskiing, fishing or heading out to the cottage, so you’ll likely just need to licence your pleasure craft.
-If your pleasure craft has a motor of 7.5 kW (10 horsepower) or more, licensing is necessary.
+Most recreational boats are considered pleasure crafts in Canada, which means they’re used for leisure.
+You know you’re the owner of a pleasure craft if you’re spending your time waterskiing, fishing, or heading out to the cottage, so you’ll likely just need to licence your pleasure craft.

-In Canada, commercial vessels, government-owned vessels, barges, commercial river rafts, vessels with a marine mortgage and vessels travelling outside of Canada are the only things that require actual registration with the Canadian Register of Vessels.
-Pleasure crafts need a licence only.
+In Canada, only commercial vessels, government-owned vessels, barges, commercial river rafts, vessels with a marine mortgage, and vessels travelling outside of Canada require actual registration with the Canadian Register of Vessels.

 What Boats Are Exempt?